Superman-jp/SAS_Plotter/files/2D-KDE.rst

 - **univar_grid : integer (optional)**

-   the number of univariate KDE gridsize. default is 401 (the default of proc kde)
+   the number of univariate KDE grid size. default is 401 (the default of proc kde)